 She is an eternal optimist who believes that as lawyers change how they practice law so must the law change and if the law changes transforming it transforms the world.
 She believes that “if the hammer is the only tool in your box then every problem begins to look like a nail.”
 Angie started her legal career as a civil rights lawyer and has worked extensively in the areas of in-house general counsel matters, civil rights, family law, LGBT issues, employee rights, criminal defense, mediation, and arbitration.
 She has litigated in State Courts, Criminal Courts, District Courts, Circuit Courts, Federal Courts, and Administrative Tribunals.

-- Admitted to: U.S. Supreme Court, United States District Court of Eastern Michigan, United States District Courts of the Southern and Eastern Districts of New York
+- United States District Courts of the Southern and Eastern Districts of New York

-- Recipient of The Washtenaw County Bar Association’s 2014 Martin Luther King, Jr. “I Have a Dream” Award for oustanding service in the community and dedication to building trust and respect between the community and the legal system and for tireless devotion to the cause of social justice to secure the fair and equal treatment for all individuals under the law.
+- Is the recipient of The Washtenaw County Bar Association’s 2014 Martin Luther King, Jr. “I Have a Dream” Award for oustanding service in the community and dedication to building trust and respect between the community and the legal system and for tireless devotion to the cause of social justice to secure the fair and equal treatment for all individuals under the law.